 Names: When labeling the map, we had to carefully balance conflicting expectations.
 One one side, there was the desire for authenticity and the wish that it should be easily readable for people from all over the world.
 These two prerequisites both favored the use of original names.
 However, “easily readable for everyone” also means using the most common names for the places depicted, which are often names from much later eras, such as the Greco-Roman epoch.
 A well-known example is the ancient capital Memphis, called Jnbw-ḥḏ in ancient Egyptian.
 We thus had to find a partially individual compromise.

 The linear nature of Upper Egypt made it easy to specify several names for well known places without cluttering the map.
-On Crete, the place names from Linear B tablets are already very close to their Classical forms.
+In the Mycenean world, the place names from Linear B tablets are already very close to their Classical forms.
+If permitted by the available space both forms are given, otherwise the latter is preferred.
 In crowded Canaan, we used either the Akkadian (1) term form the Amarna archives, or simply the most common name, especially since in this area there is very high name continuity.
 For example, Meggido is called Maggigu or Maggida in Akkadian and Meketi (Mktj) in hieroglyphic texts.
 For the regions and some of the cities depicted on the ancillary map, the color indicates the source of the name.

 The map includes several hundred names and terms taken from ancient Egyptian sources (2).
 Usually, transcriptions from hieroglyphic writings include only letters for consonants or half-vowels, just as the original texts.
 Thus, it is impossible to read them out loud without knowledge of the language.
 On our map, we used the Egyptological pronunciation (3) for increased user-friendliness.
 However, in most cases, this standard is not identical to the ancient pronunciation of a given word.
 The legend includes a list with translations and the proper transcriptions for the most important labels.